Haugesund: Culture

 The Norwegian International Film Festival has since 1973 been held in Haugesund, premiering and showing international and Norwegian films.
 The Amanda Award, Norway's variation of the Oscars, has been held in Haugesund since 1985 in concurrence with the film festival.

 Haugesunds Avis is a daily newspaper published in Haugesund, but with branches in Bømlo, Kopervik, Odda, Sauda and Stord.
 Founded in 1895, it is today owned by the investment group Mecom Group, and is as such part of the media group Edda Media.
-In 2006, Haugesunds Avis had a circulation of 33 448.
+In 2006, Haugesunds Avis had a circulation of 33,448.
 The newspaper owns the local radio channel Radio 102.

-Churches

-The Church of Norway has three parishes (sokn) within the municipality of Haugesund.
-It is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.